Agile methodology: principles, frameworks and benefits

 9. Technical excellence and good design

-Aim for technical excellence and good design so your team can adapt quickly, create scalable solutions, and focus on your customer.
+Technical excellence and good design help your team adapt quickly, create scalable solutions, and focus on customer needs.

 10. Embracing simplicity